-You can see all the watches here on their website.
-They are also available on Amazon.com.
+You can see all the watches here on the Bering Time website.

 Larsen & Eriksen

-This young, Danish watchmaker is the brainchild of two guys that have been friends (thus the brand name) since the 3rd grade.
-Inspired by Danish Mid-Century Modern and wanted to make their mark in the watch industry, the two designers left their jobs to launch the brand in 2016.
-The watches feature clean minimalist lines and metallic finishes.
+This young Danish watchmaker is the brainchild of two guys that have been friends (thus the brand name) since the 3rd grade.
+Inspired by Danish Mid-Century Modern and wanting to make their mark in the watch industry, the two designers left their jobs to launch the brand in 2016.
+The watches feature clean, minimalist lines and metallic finishes.